Skip to content

 2. Edit → Trim (⌘T) if you only need part of the clip.

 QuickTime saves as MOV by default on macOS.
-That re-encodes to H.264, which takes time but produces an editor-friendly file.
+That re-encodes to H.264.
 For a fast container swap without generation loss, use FFmpeg remux below when codecs already match.

 SituationExport choice